wyne-ybanez/next-js-portfolio/README.md

 ## About Project

 My current portfolio still looks like this, minus the odd few tweaks here and there.
 This was the portfolio site template I have been using for years.
 It's time for me to pass it on.
+I am no longer maintaining this React project.

 You should have no problem with this if you know HTML, JSX, Tailwind.
 Even better if you know basic React.
 It really doesn't get more complicated than that.